HERA-Team/hera-images/DEMO.md

 The following commands basically run through the same setup as the previous demo, but store the data on a separate “pot” server that the Librarian and RTP copy files from and to.
+To run these without building images, you will need to run a `docker pull` command as at the top of this file but specifying the `hera-rsync-pot` repository.

 ```
 sudo docker run -d --net hera --name db -h db \
   -e MYSQL_ROOT_PASSWORD=$DB_PASSWORD \
-  hera-test-db:dev
+  hera-test-db

 mkdir -p $DATA/pot0/
 cp -a $DATA/raw/* $DATA/pot0/